WordweaverProject/spec/PROTOCOL.md

 ## Forbidden/Diagnostic Actions

-Certain actions are forbidden for security or reliability reasons and will raise an alarm.
+Certain actions are forbidden for security reasons and will raise an alarm.
+Some actions don't indicate malicious activity, but can expose issues.

 * Using the same key from multiple clients.
   * This looks the same as an attacker impersonating you using a compromised key, so you should use different keys for each of your clients.